 The admission policy of St Laurence School is, while there are adequate places, to offer a place to all applicants irrespective of gender, religion, ethnicity or country of origin, disability or academic ability.

 St Laurence has places available for entry into Year 12 each September.
-For full details of our Post 16 admissions process, please refer to the Sixth Form Prospectus.

 These will take place during January and February for internal candidates.
 External candidates will be invited for interview in March.
 Prior to an interview we are happy for prospective external candidates to visit at any time.
 The interview is an opportunity to discuss your preferred courses and check that they match future career intentions.